ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 To show the end-to-end transaction details of a request, we can change the transaction column to show a link that opens the end-to-end-transaction details.

 Follow these steps:
-- Click on the Column Settings button and select the transaction column
+- Click on the 'Column Settings' button and select the transaction column
-- Select Link in the Column renderer drop down
+- Select Link in the 'Column renderer' drop down
-- Enter '15ch' as the Custom Column Width
+- Enter '15ch' as the 'Custom Column Width'
-- Select Request Details in the View to open drop down
+- Select 'Request Details' in the 'View to open' drop down
-- Enter 'transaction' as the Link label
+- Enter 'transaction' as the 'Link label'
 - Keep the 'Open link in Context pane' unchecked

 ![Table Column Transaction](../../../../../images/azure-workbook-tips-and-tricks/table-column-transaction.png)

-Choose Save and Close to see the results.
+Choose 'Save and Close' to see the results.

 When you click on a transaction link, the end-to-end transaction screen is shown.
 See the example below.

 ![End-to-end Transaction Details](../../../../../images/azure-workbook-tips-and-tricks/end-to-end-transaction-details.png)